bbchopra/CitiBike_Analysis/README.md

 Data Source: https://www.citibikenyc.com/system-data

-Used ìCitiBike_data_cleanup.ipynbî to combine large monthly datasets with trip history and quarterly datasets with membership data for 2018 into consolidated csv files
+Used ‚ÄúCitiBike_data_cleanup.ipynb‚Äù to combine large monthly datasets with trip history and quarterly datasets with membership data for 2018 into consolidated csv files

 ## Interactive Version of the Analysis